Time-dependent spectral functions of the Anderson impurity model in response to a quench with application to time-resolved photoemission spectroscopy: Conclusions

 We investigated the average time lesser Green function, which yields the time-dependent occupied density of states $N(\omega,t) = G^<(\omega,t)/(2\pi i)$, which in equilibrium reduces to $f(\omega)A(\omega)$, and which is closely related to the photoemission current $I(E,t_d)$ measured in time-resolved photoemisssion spectroscopy [Eq.~(\ref{eq:pes-current})]. $N(\omega,t)$ was also found to have a nontrivial time evolution at both positive and negative average times as for the spectral function with $t=(t_1+t_2)/2$.
 While the main spectral weight in $N(\omega,t)$ at $T=0$, was found to be below the Fermi energy at all times, a small occupation of states above the Fermi level, which persisted to infinite times, was also found.
 We found that at low frequencies $\omega$ close to the Fermi level an effective Fermi function $f_{\rm eff}(\omega)=N(\omega,t\to +\infty)/A(\omega, t\to\infty)$ with a small effective temperature $T_{\rm eff}\approx \Gamma T_{\rm K}/D$, independent of the initial state, was consistent with the data.
 This imperfect thermalization within the single quench TDNRG approach can be attributed to the discrete Wilson chain representation of the conduction electron bath \cite{Rosch2012} and can be reduced within a multiple-quench TDNRG approach \cite{Nghiem2018}.

 Finally, in terms of the application of our results to time-resolved photoemission spectroscopy, we calculated the photoemission current $I(E,t_d)$ from the occupied density of states $N(\omega,t)$ via Eq.~(\ref{eq:pes-current}), and investigated the observability and the time evolution of spectral features in the photoemission current for Gaussian probe pulses of different widths.
 While ultrashort probe pulses yield better time-resolution for the high energy features at early times, they also yield less energy-resolution and can miss features close to the Fermi energy.
-Calculations with three diferent values of pulse widths inversely proportional to the three relevant energy scales $\epsilon^f_d$, $\Gamma$, and $T_{\text K}$ exhibit different behaviour of the photoemission current.
-For the measurements with an ultrashort pulse $\Delta t=1/|\epsilon^f_d|$, having, therefore, high time-resolution, the photoemission current can capture as a function of the time-delay the fast evolution of the high-energy satellite peak for times close to the time of the quench ($t=0$).
+Calculations with three different values of pulse widths inversely proportional to the three relevant energy scales $\epsilon^f_d$, $\Gamma$, and $T_{\text K}$ exhibit different behaviour of the photoemission current.
+For the measurements with an ultrashort pulse $\Delta t=1/|\epsilon^f_d|$, having, therefore, high time-resolution, the photoemission current can capture as a function of the delay time the fast evolution of the high-energy satellite peak for times close to the time of the quench ($t=0$).
 For a pulse with intermediate width $\Delta t=1/ \Gamma$, the photoemission current does not capture the fast evolution of the high energy satellite peak in detail, but the energy resolution is high enough to start seeing a signal of the Kondo resonance around the Fermi level $E=0$.
 For long probe pulses $\Delta t=1/T_{\text K}$, therefore having high energy-resolution, the continuous evolution of the high energy satellite peaks from initial to final state values at short times, cannot be resolved, but the low energy Kondo resonance is clearly resolved.
 The above results and insights could be useful for future studies of the time evolution of the Kondo resonance with time-resolved photoemission spectroscopy.

-{Since the TDNRG expressions for the nonequilbrium Green functions presented in this paper hold for general local operators $\hat{B}$ and $\hat{C}$, they can easily be generalized to other time-dependent dynamical quantities, e.g., to time-dependent dynamical susceptibilities for applications to time-resolved optical conductivity spectroscopy.}
+Since the TDNRG expressions for the nonequilibrium Green functions presented in this paper hold for general local operators $\hat{B}$ and $\hat{C}$, they can easily be generalized to other time-dependent dynamical quantities, e.g., to time-dependent dynamical susceptibilities. {The latter can then be used in applications to time-resolved optical conductivity spectroscopy.}